Home

 Acne scarring can affect your confidence and in some cases, can be a reminder of acne you experienced years before, which is downright annoying.

-If you're familiar with acne scarring, chances are you're away that there are a number of different types of acne scars.
+If you're familiar with acne scarring, chances are you're aware that there are a number of different types of acne scars.
 And, just like the many variations of acne, acne scars take different forms and in turn, often need various types of treatments.

 Whether the scars are a distant memory of acne from a past life or a more recent occurrence, seeking treatment for acne scarring is understandable and there's nothing wrong with wanting to fade these scars.